learnwithsudeshana/Batch-1/ec2-userdata-script-web-hosting/README.md

  - Access in browser:
    http://EC2-PUBLIC-IP

-## Expected Output
-When you open the browser:
+## Expected Output When you open the browser:

-Welcome to EC2 Web Server
+Welcome to EC2 Web Server  <br>
 Hostname: hostname